stephenlepisto/wixtoolsetexamples/README.md

    and finally, click the Finish button to close the installer.

 # The WiX Install Type Templates
+_WiXUI dialog library documentation: https://wixtoolset.org/docs/tools/wixext/wixui/_

-Running an install file created by WiX provides several variations on the installation process.
+Running an install file created by WiX provides several variations on the installation process that all follow the Windows Wizard format (one or more pages that are moved through with a "Next" button).
 The five templates described below provide a variety of installation experiences that should cover most use cases for installing a product.

 Note that with WiX, it is possible to customize every dialog box and to add custom actions, if desired.
 The usual process is to take an existing template and then tweak it for the desired use case.
 The Wix Toolset Examples presented here do _not_ show that level of customization nor the use of custom actions.

+By replacing the WiX Standard Bootstrapper Application extension (which supports a customizable Wizard-style interface), a completely custom user interface can be created but that is way beyond the scope of these examples and requires detailed knowledge of how the Microsoft Installer technology works.
+See https://wixtoolset.org/docs/tools/burn/wixstdba/ for a little more about replacing the standard WiX Standard Bootstrapper Application extension.

 ## Advanced Template
 __IMPORTANT!
 Based on the comments in the WixUI_Advanced.wxs template file, the Advanced template is subject to changes in the future that are likely to be incompatible with the current form.
-However, this warning has been in the code since March of 2014 so either the warning was never updated or the promised changes have never materialized.__
+However, this warning has been in the code since March of 2014 so either the warning was never removed/updated or the hinted-at changes have never materialized.__

 Provides a one-click installer with the following pages:
 1. EULA Page with Advanced button and Install button